ssehayek/kics-project/README.md

 ## Usage

 Please see the [demo](kics-project/demo) folder for an example of how to use the code in this repository.
+Please also extract "simulation-files.zip" to run the [demo code](kics-project/demo).

 ## References